This article is a summary of problems that are reported frequently and the solutions to those problems.

 <br /> <b>Fatal error</b>: Uncaught Shopware\Components\Api\Exception\NotFoundException: Article by id 23213213 not found in /engine/Shopware/Components/Api/Resource/Article.php:155 Stack trace: #0 /engine/Shopware/Controllers/Api/Articles.php(75): Shopware\Components\Api\Resource\Article->getOne('23213213', Array) #1 /engine/Library/Enlight/Controller/Action.php(159): Shopware_Controllers_Api_Articles->getAction() #2 /engine/Library/Enlight/Controller/Dispatcher/Default.php(523): Enlight_Controller_Action->dispatch('getAction') #3 /engine/Library/Enlight/Controller/Front.php(223): Enlight_Controller_Dispatcher_Default->dispatch(Object(Enlight_Controller_Request_RequestHttp), Object(Enlight_Controller_Response_ResponseHttp)) #4 /engine/Shopware/Kernel.php(182): Enlight_Controller_Front->dispatch() #5 / in <b>2/engine/Shopware/Components/Api/Resource/Article.php</b> on line <b>155</b><br />

-This is a sign that the
+This is a sign that the configs

-config.php is set to
+config.php are set to

 false should resolve this issue.